Framework for phase transitions between the Maxwell and Gibbs constructions: Simulating transitions between Maxwell and Gibbs constructions

 Baryon and lepton conservation correspond to the equations

 whereas charge neutrality is described by the relations

-The overall factors of $g$ and $(1-g)$ in Eqs.~(\ref{lcnH})-(\ref{lcnQ}), and Eq.~(\ref{gcn}), respectively, are not necessary but they have been kept to emphasize the fact that these equations describe \textit{partial} local charge neutrality (LCN) and global charge neutrality (GCN).
+The overall factors of $\eta$ and $(1-\eta)$ in Eqs.~(\ref{lcnH})-(\ref{gcn}), are not necessary but they have been kept to emphasize the fact that these equations describe \textit{partial} local charge neutrality (LCN) and global charge neutrality (GCN).

-Equations~(\ref{baryonnum})-(\ref{gcn}) are then used to eliminate five of the twelve free variables ($\nb$, $y_n$, $y_p$, $y_u$, $y_d$, $y_s$, $y_{eN}$, $y_{eQ}$, $y_{eG}$, $y_e$, $f$, $g$) in this scheme.
-The choice is arbitrary but the most convenient set (that is, the set that leads to physically-transparent phase-equilibrium conditions in the fewest number of operations) is the following:
+Equations~(\ref{baryonnum})-(\ref{gcn}) are then used to eliminate 5 of the 12 free variables ($\nb$, $y_n$, $y_p$, $y_u$, $y_d$, $y_s$, $y_{eN}$, $y_{eQ}$, $y_{eG}$, $y_e$, $f$, $\eta$) in this scheme.
+The choice is arbitrary but the most convenient set (that is, the set that leads to physically transparent phase-equilibrium conditions in the fewest number of operations) is the following:

 For the subsequent calculation, the nonzero partial derivatives of the above are necessary:

 The ground state of matter is obtained by minimizing the energy density $\ep$ with respect to the remaining free variables [except the baryon density $\nb$ being that we want to retain it as a free variable for the purposes of studying neutron-star matter (NSM)]: \\ (a) The usual condition for neutron strong equilibrium results from minimization with respect to the neutron fraction, $y_n$.